Vasileios20/recipe-list/README.md

 * Search for the Github repository name.
 * Then click "connect".
 * Scroll down  and click "Deploy Branch".

-## Local Development
-### How to fork
-To fork the repository :
-1. Log in (sign up) to GitHub.
-2. Go to the repository for this project [Recipe list](https://github.com/Vasileios20/recipe-list).
-3. Click the fork button in the top right corner.

-### How to clone
-To clone the repository :
-1. Log in (sign up) to GitHub.
-2. Go to the repository for this project [Recipe list](https://github.com/Vasileios20/recipe-list).
-3. Click on the code button, select one of the HTTPS, SSH or GitHub CLI and copy the link shown.
-4. Open the terminal in your code editor and change the current working directory to the location you want to use for the cloned directory.
-5. Type 'git clone' into the terminal and then paste the link you copied in step 3.
-Press enter.

 # Testing